CfSOtago/GREENGrid/processNZGGElecCons1minData.md

 ## Saving 7 x 5 in image
 ```

-The following table shows the min/max observations per day and min/max dates.
+The following table shows the min/max observations per day and min/max dates for each household.
 As above, we should not see:

- * dates before 2014 or in to the future (they indicate date conversion errors)
+ * dates before 2014 or in to the future (indicates date conversion errors)
- * more than 1440 observations per day (they indicate potentially duplicate data)
+ * more than 1440 observations per day (indicates potentially duplicate observations)

- We should also not see NA in any row (indicates date conversion errors)
+ We should also not see NA in any row (indicates date conversion errors).

+ If we do see any of these then we still have data cleaning work to do!

 ```r